lidickson1/Alchemy2/resources/docs.md

 }
 ```

-This is equivalent to:

--   a + b + c
+This is equivalent to: a + b + c

 ##### Paired Multiple Combination

 The paired multiple combination will generate all unique possible pairs from the given ingredients.
-The format is the same as a multiple combination, except a boolean flag called `paired` is set to `true`.
+The format is the same as a multiple combination, except there is a boolean flag called `paired` that is set to `true`.

 ```json
 {